Is Favoritism in the Workplace Illegal?

 What Is Favoritism?

 Favoritism in the workplace is when a person (usually a manager) demonstrates preferential treatment to one person over all of the other employees for reasons unrelated to performance.
-If Sue sells 50 percent more product than Jane, it’s not favoritism if Sue gets the promotion, praise, and special privileges.
+If Sue sells 50% more product than Jane, it’s not favoritism if Sue gets the promotion, praise, and special privileges.
+She has clearly outperformed her colleague—so that is not an example of favoritism.

 She’s earned it through her high performance.
-But if Sue and Jane are equal performers or Jane does a better job, and Sue still gets the promotion, praise, and privileges, then that’s favoritism.
+But if Sue and Jane are equal performers or Jane does a better job, and Sue still gets the promotion, praise, and privileges, then that is an example of favoritism.

 Is Favoritism Illegal?

 Favoritism becomes illegal if the reason behind the preferential treatment isn’t just preference, but a protected characteristic, like race, gender, or age.
-If the manager treats 24-year-old Sue better than 60-year-old Jane, the treatment could be age-related.
+If the manager treats 24-year-old Sue better than 60-year-old Jane, and no performance difference exists, the treatment and favoritism could be age-related.

 What Happens in a Department With Favoritism?